ailurada/project-seafarer/README.md

 # project-seafarer

-Seafarer is a wholesome, whimsical game about exploring the seas
+Seafarer is a wholesome, whimsical game about exploring the seas.